 - specifying requirements for temporary or permanent reinstatement;

 - specifying requirements in relation to traffic control.

-Contravention of a direction or regulation is an offence subject on summary conviction to fine up to €1269 or 12 months imprisonment or on indictment €63,486.90 or imprisonment up to five years.
+Contravention of a direction or regulation is an offence subject to summary conviction to a fine up to €1269 or 12 months imprisonment or on indictment €63,486.90 or imprisonment up to five years.

-In performing its functions, the local authority shall have regard to the need to coordinate works in relation to a public road, carrying out roadworks by other persons, the need to minimize traffic disruption and regulations above which are stated to apply to local authorities.
+In performing its functions, the local authority shall have regard to the need to coordinate works in relation to a public road, carrying out roadworks by other persons, the need to minimize traffic disruption and the regulations above, which are stated to apply to local authorities.

 Where a road traffic warden has reasonable grounds to believe a person is committing an offence in respect of which he has jurisdiction, he may deliver a notice, in the prescribed form.
-The person by way of fixed penalty.
-The person may within 21 days make payment and a prosecution will not be initiated.
+The person by way of a fixed penalty.
+The person may, within 21 days, make payment, and a prosecution will not be initiated.